 It was a happy coincidence that I was asked to write my first article for LibertyWorks while I am here visiting in China, where my father lives and works.
 Being immersed in a culture that has familiar artefacts, but on the whole is quite alien to me, is a prime place for deep thought on the nature and meaning of culture, and what it means for freedom.

 Perhaps turning coincidence into tragic irony is the fact that I am writing this in a Starbucks, on the corner of a major intersection in the third-tier city of Guilin, in the Guangxi province.
 For the most part, Guilin is still considered to be part of the third world, and I have witnessed good reason for that in some of the older and less gentrified districts of the millennia-old city.
 Yet, here I sit in an American coffee franchise, in a third world region in the far east, and I discover to my horror that the Chinese people make a really damn good coffee!
 The absurdity of this goes deeper if you know anything about how notoriously bad the Starbucks coffees are in Australia.
-The taste here is different, and it’s hard to put my finger on, but it does beg the question: could the adoption of a western food franchise be influenced by the thousands of years of Chinese culture, such that it drastically changes the qualities of the end product?
+The taste here is different, and it’s hard to put my finger on, but it does beg the question: could the adoption of a western food franchise be influenced by the thousands of years of Chinese culture, such that it drastically changes the quality of the end product?
 It’s not a perfect analogy, but it does get me thinking.

 One thing we can certainly agree upon is that not all coffees are created equal, and perhaps even that not all countries make coffee equally.
 My experience when I travelled in Japan, though otherwise wholly positive, was that coffee there is a non-starter.
 Coffee is perhaps one of the least important artefacts of culture, but it is a good place to start, since here I am.